-Here we see that you can have any type of change in the
+Also, you can have any type of change in the

-This example shows how a
+The following example shows how a

-When Liquibase reaches a changeset, it computes a check sum and stores it in the DATABASECHANGELOG.
-The value of storing the checksum is so that Liquibase can know if

-someone changed the changes in the changeset since it was run.
+When Liquibase reaches a changeset, it computes a checksum and stores it in the DATABASECHANGELOG table.
+The value of storing the checksum for Liquibase is to know if something has been changed in the changeset since it was run.

-If the changeset was changed since it was run, Liquibase will exit the migration with an error message like
+If the changeset has been changed since it was run, Liquibase will exit the migration with an error message like

 The second option is to add a